 The following is a discussion about the National Day for Truth and Reconciliation and residential schools.
 If you wish to speak to someone for support please contact the Residential School Survivors and Family Crisis Line: 1-866-925-4419

-September 30 is the National Day for Truth and Reconciliation and for the first year, it is being recognized as a national holiday by our federal government.
-Many people recognize this day by wearing an orange t-shirt to help raise awareness of the history of residential schools in Canada.
+Friday, September 30 is our second annual National Day for Truth and Reconciliation.
+Many mark this day by wearing an orange t-shirt to help raise awareness of the tragic history of residential schools in Canada.
 You can learn more about Phyllis Webstad’s story, which inspired the Orange Shirt Day movement at this link.

-If you’re looking for ways to mark the day, here’s two resources:
+If you’re looking for ways to mark the day:

-- APTN is offering programming throughout the day on this important topic.
+- On TV and online, APTN is offering programming throughout the day on this important topic.
 You can get a free trial of APTN Lumi to watch their videos if you don’t have the channel.